-After eight mostly difficult years following the launch of the daily group deals buying site, Groupon has attracted a major player in e-commerce behemoth Alibaba and has seen its stock increase more than 80 percent in less than a week.
-The purchase last week by Alibaba of approximately 33 million shares of Groupon stock automatically made the Chinese company its fourth-largest investor and triggered – at least at the time – the biggest daily gain for the stock in more than four years, up more than 40 percent.
+After eight mostly difficult years following the launch of the daily group deals buying site, Groupon attracted a major player in e-commerce, behemoth Alibaba, and saw its stock increase more than 80 percent in less than a week as Alibaba purchased approximately 33 million shares in Groupon.
+This Alibaba purchase of Groupon stock automatically made the Chinese company its fourth-largest investor and triggered – at least at the time – the biggest daily gain for the stock in more than four years, up more than 40 percent.

 Groupon debuted in 2008 with plenty of fans and a truly innovative business model.
 Businesses would receive free promotion on the site for a daily deal on everything from meals, retail products and personal services, such as massages.
 Those ads offered discounts of 50 to 70 percent and even more, if a certain number of users signed up for the coupon (or “Groupon”).

 The company reached $760 million in revenue as it spread quickly through the United States and established a presence in 29 countries within just a couple of years.
 That led to an IPO in 2011 that raised about $700 million, the largest IPO for a U.S.-based Internet company since the launch of Google, Inc. in 2004.

 But almost from the beginning of its public life, things went sour for Groupon.
 It would take less than three weeks for the stock price to tumble below the IPO offering.
 Through the end of 2015, the total stock loss had hit 87 percent of that initial IPO.